open-feature/spec/research/existing-landscape.md

   // getTreatment(splitName: string, attributes?: Attributes): Treatment
   // getTreatment(key: SplitKey, splitName: string, attributes?: Attributes): Treatment const treatment = client.getTreatment("test-user", "test-feature");

+  // Custom attributes can also be used during treatment evaluation const treatmentUsingAttributes = client.getTreatment("test-user", "test-feature", { groups: ["internal"] });
 ```

 It's also possible to attach a configuration to a treatment.
 This can be either